Robustness assessment of large audio language models in multiple-choice evaluation: Introduction

+We address this gap by asking: when keeping the audio fixed, do LALMs produce consistent answers under linguistic variations?
+While robustness to signal-level perturbations (e.g., silence insertion, acoustic event reordering, or duration variation \cite{bhattacharya2025benchmarking}) is important, it is an orthogonal direction.
+We focus on linguistic sensitivity in MCQA-based multimodal evaluation, analyzing whether audio provides a stabilizing grounding signal or whether linguistic framing dominates.

 In this study, we present a comprehensive evaluation framework tailored to capture subtle variations that can impact MCQA outcomes for LALMs.
-Our approach involves using existing benchmarks, implementing variations, and assessing the performance of the models.
+Our methodology begins by establishing baseline performance on existing benchmarks under default conditions, alongside measuring the performance of text-only LLMs as a proxy for language bias.
+We then implement controlled variations and assess the impact in performance of the models.
 We evaluate accuracy, consistency, and the model's ability to consistently deliver correct answers across varying conditions.
 This assessment is accomplished through the systematic application of isolated variations across several factors, including choice ordering, question phrasing, answer phrasing, and distractor phrasing.
 In addition, we investigate the effects of combining all variations to better understand their impact.
 Our objective is to establish a more reliable assessment framework for LALMs.

-The key contributions of this work are: (i) demonstrating that choice ordering or the wording of questions, ground-truth answers, or distractors can result in huge performance shifts.
-Our analysis specifically reveals that altering the phrasing of distractor choices can produce an accuracy standard deviation of up to 13.7\%. (ii) Investigating biases associated with the preference for longer answer candidates. (iii) Introducing a simple evaluation framework that incorporates slight perturbations in the original benchmark to account for these critical factors.
+The contributions of this work are: (i) language bias quantification: some text-only LLMs exceed random chance on all evaluated benchmarks, achieving 48.3\% accuracy (22.6 points above chance). (ii) Demonstrating that choice ordering or the wording of questions, ground-truth answers, or distractors can result in huge performance shifts.
+Our analysis specifically reveals that altering the phrasing of distractor choices can produce an accuracy standard deviation of up to 13.7\%. (iii) Investigating biases associated with the preference for longer answer candidates. (iv) Introducing a mixed-perturbation setting that captures models' sensitivity at a practical computational cost to account for these critical factors.
 We evaluate using the correctness rate (CoR), which effectively captures the model variability in performance.
 This framework offers a reliable method to effectively assess the robustness of LALMs.
+We release evaluation code and perturbed benchmarks\footnote{\url{https://github.com/ferugit/mcqa-lalms-robustness}.}.